New owners take over Drennan Insurance

 ATLANTIC – A year ago, the Atlantic Chamber Ambassadors were visiting Drennan Insurance to celebrate Donnie Drennan working in the insurance business for 40 years.
-On Thursday, the ambassadors visited his business again, but this time it was to celebrate John and Nikki Bricker taking over the business.
+Earlier this month, the ambassadors visited his business again, but this time it was to celebrate John and Nikki Bricker taking over the business.

 New owners take over Drennan Insurance